leggomuhgreggo/Google-Maps-Exercise/README.md

 The guidelines are somewhat vague, allowing for a certain amount interpretation in how you implement, especially UX.
 Sometimes all those details are spelled out, and come with detailed Photoshop or Sketch designs illustrating use cases and functionality, but frequently you must rely on your own intuition on how it _should_ work

-I recommend using [CodeSandbox - Vanilla](https://codesandbox.io/s/vanilla) since it’s a REPL, that provides a high functioning dev environment out of the box.
+I recommend forking this [CodeSandbox](https://codesandbox.io/s/jl4n547kw9) since it’s a REPL, that provides a high functioning dev environment out of the box.

-CodeSandbox allows you to install and use NPM packages, which you should feel free to do if you want with the exception of google maps specific tools.
+If you choose to use any NPM packages to help you, be careful that they aren't google maps specific tools.

 Of course, feel free to reach out with questions.
 I'll conclude these guidelines with a programming maxim I've always thought was helpful:

 > Get it working, get it right, get it fast

+Good luck!

 ---